iamavnish/data-pipelines-using-airflow/README.md

 # airflow-dag-with-python-operator

 ## Overview
-This is Proof of Concept for creating a data pipeline using Airflow DAG
+This is Proof of Concept for creating a data pipeline using Airflow DAG.

+## Use Case
+Process /etc/password file